-WAV is a lossless audio file format that’s perfect for preserving high-quality versions of your music.
-WAV files are large and take up a lot of space on your computer, so they’re not ideal to share with others or upload online.
+WAV is a lossless audio file format that does not compress the original audio recording from which it is derived.
+Perfect for preserving high-quality versions of your music.
+WAV files are large, so they’re not ideal to share with others or upload online.
 However, it is the perfect option for an engineer that doesn’t have the trackouts to a beat when mixing your song.

 What is a MP3 file?

 MP3 is a compressed audio file format that uses lossy compression.
-Because of this, MP3 files are much smaller than WAV or Trackout files.
+Because of this, MP3 files are much smaller than WAV files.